 Vital Statics:

-Beagle Appearance:
+Beagle Appearance

 General Appearance

-Beagles are generally endowed with an endearing and alluring appearance that appeals to many dog enthusiasts.
+The dogs are generally endowed with an endearing and alluring appearance that appeals to many dog enthusiasts.

 Coat color

-You will usually see Beagles with tricolor coats with black patches like a saddle on the back.
+You will usually see dogs with tricolor coats with black patches like a saddle on the back.
 A tail with a white tip is also commonly seen.
 White and red color combinations are often seen too in these breeds.

-Basically, you will see these breeds in a variety of color combinations.
+You will see these breeds in a variety of color combinations.
 They have a double coat that is smooth and dense and also rain-resistant.

-Beagles are pretty easy to groom.
+The dogs are pretty easy to groom.
 You can use a hound glove or medium-bristle brush for their brushing needs.

 As these breeds have drop-ears, they don’t get enough ventilation and can get infections easily too.
 Check their ears once in two weeks.
 Don’t let oil or water enter the ears.